whitemech/LTLf2DFA/README.md

 ### Requirements

+This tool uses MONA for the generation of the DFA.
+Hence, you should first install all MONA dependencies following the instructions [here](http://www.brics.dk/mona/download.html).

-This tool is based on the following libraries:
+This tool is also based on the following libraries:

 - [ply 3.11](https://pypi.org/project/ply/)
 - [graphviz 0.8.3](http://graphviz.org)